 Analyzing your top Facebook videos

-It’s good to see what’s making an impact, and looking through your top videos means you’ll be able to see what sort of content is garnering the most views.
+It’s good to see what’s making an impact, and looking through your top videos means you’ll see what sort of content garners the most views.
 Of course, this means you’ll know exactly what to post more of, while if you notice certain types of video aren’t appearing in your top videos, it’s time to stop wasting time making them and focus on a more beneficial format or topic.

-Fans offer a valuable insight into the demographics of the people who like a Facebook page.
-Here, there is a breakdown of variables such as: gender, age, location and languages spoken.
+Fans offer valuable insight into the demographics of the people who like a Facebook page.
+Here, there is a breakdown of gender, age, location, and languages spoken.

 Why track Your Fans?

-Who doesn’t want to better understand their own audience?
-Any solid marketing campaign will have a clear and defined target audience, so this insight can help marketers to confirm that they are serving content to the right people.
+Who doesn’t want to understand their own audience better?
+Any solid digital marketing campaign will have a clear and defined target audience, so this insight can help marketers to confirm that they are serving content to the right people.

-Not to be confused with the information on Post Reach above, People Reached is a more broad data set which describes the number of people who viewed any content associated with the Facebook page.
+Not to be confused with the information on Post Reach above, People Reached is a broader data set that describes the number of people who viewed any content associated with the Facebook page.

-It takes into account not only the reach of a Page’s posts but also users that viewed photo albums, Stories, Reviews etc. People Reached also includes users who have been reached by any ad campaigns you may be running.
+It considers the reach of a Page’s posts and users that viewed photo albums, Stories, Reviews, etc. People Reached also includes users reached by any ad campaigns you may be running.

 Why track People Reached?

-Analysing a page’s reach on a daily, weekly or 28 day interval helps marketers to differentiate between what is organic, and what was paid for.
+Analyzing a page’s reach on a daily, weekly or 28-day interval helps marketers to differentiate between what is organic and what was paid for.